minio/docs/source/minio-cli/minio-mc/mc-version.rst

    .. mc-cmd:: TARGET

       **Required** The full path to the bucket on which to retrieve the bucket versioning status.
-Specify the :command:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc version TARGET` path.
+Specify the :mc:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc version info TARGET` path.
 For example:

       .. code-block:: shell